 The hurt started as a dull simmer but escalated to full-on agony.
 My legs gave out.
 I fell to my knees and screamed.
 The asphalt beneath me seemed to chew on my seared flesh.
 The sun was burning me alive, um, dead.
 Even my skirt and top were burning, and pale smoke drifted from every crevice of my tortured body.

 I reached for the shadows, ready to drag my seared flesh across the gritty road.
 My blood boiled.
 The sound of me screaming and sizzling masked the noise of the oncoming van until it was too late.
 I turned my head in time to see through a blur of simmering tears the blue van’s grill rushing toward me.

 The impact knocked me backward.
 Tires rolled over my legs.
 The undercarriage throttled my hips and arms.
 It happened so fast, and then I was lying in the road.

 I tried lifting my arms but the fractured stems only twitched in response.
 My legs were cracked husks.
 Smoke rose from my body.
 My hair smoldered.
 The sun set me ablaze.
 I lay in the road.

-Read more in INTERSECTIONS: Six Tales of Ouija Horror, now available in ebook and paperback:
+Read more in INTERSECTIONS: Six Tales of Ouija Horror, now available only on Amazon: